-Why is my struggle with masterbation a flippant thing one time and a very convicting one at another?
+Why is my struggle with masturbation a flippant thing one time and a very convicting one at another?
 At one season of life justification takes place because you didn’t commit an act of adultery, then you read Jesus’s words that if anyone looks upon a woman to lust he has already committed it in his heart.
 When Jesus says that it’s as if every man I know is an adulterer.
 How do I have ongoing fruit that remains in this area, not just a roller coaster lifestyle?

-It is easy to justify our sin when we compare it to a “greater” sin such as comparing masterbation to an adulterous relationship.
+It is easy to justify our sin when we compare it to a “greater” sin such as comparing masturbation to an adulterous relationship.
 What Jesus has done is taken the letter of the law and explained the heart of the matter.

 Man had defined adultery as the act of sexual relations outside of the bonds of marriage.
 Clearly defined, easy to interpret, and relatively easy to follow.
 But is that the definition that God puts on adultery?